sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ### Preparing the External Epping Forest Dataset

 The Epping Forest dataset was prepared using the same Sentinel-2 input bands and NDVI target calculation as the Richmond Park dataset.
-The same seven input bands were stacked and flattened so that each pixel represented one external testing example.
+The input bands were stacked and flattened so that each pixel represented one external testing example.

 ```python
 X_epping_stack = np.stack([